FAQs

 What are the Bylaws?

 The Bylaws set the rules regarding the normal governance and operation of the Board and SVCA.
 They set forth definitions of offices and committees involved with the Board of Directors.
 They include voting rights, meetings, notices, and other matters involved with operation of the SVCA.
-You can find the SVCA bylaws here.
+All of SVCA’s Governing Documents can be found on our Resident Resources page under Board Resolutions, Rules & Regulations here.

 What is SVCA Common Area?